Letter from the Management Board

 Dear Ladies and Gentlemen,

-We would like to warmly thank our employees for their contribution to our success and to ALTANA’s development in 2015.
-Thanks are also due to the members of the Supervisory Board for their constructive accompaniment, their support, and their trust in the work of ALTANA.
+We would like to warmly thank our employees for their contribution to the success and development of ALTANA in the 2017 fiscal year.
+Thanks also go to the members of the Supervisory Board for their constructive accompaniment and their trust in ALTANA’s work.

 Martin Babilas Stefan Genten Dr. Christoph Schlünken